kipcode66/tpgz/README.md

 ## Download / Usage

-You will need the **Twilight Princess ISO** -- currently only the US version is supported.
+You will need the **Twilight Princess ISO** -- currently only the Wii NTSC 1.0 version is supported.

+*NOTE: This process won't work for now.
+We are currently trying to make a new one.*

 1. Download the latest release [here](https://github.com/hallcristobal/tpgzw/releases).